jddavis-ai/domino-quickstart-ray/README.md

 ### Welcome to your very own Ray on Domino quick-start project!

-*Example Quick-Start Project I created from scratch to drive sales & user engagement for a former company*
+*Example Quick-Start Project I created from scratch to drive sales & user engagement for a former MLOps company.*

 Ray is a extensive distributed computing library of tools for parallel and distributed applications.
 Ray provides: